markus-tobler/dataverse-metadata-mcp/README.md

 ### DataverseMetadataMcp.Server

 A console application that hosts the MCP server with stdio transport.
-Available as a .NET global tool via GitHub Packages.
+Bundled with the VS Code extension for easy deployment.

 ### DataverseMetadataMcp.Tools